Use Passkeys

 In doing so they have carefully considered the safety of the stored keys,

-which would be a goldmine to hackers.
+which would be a goldmine for hackers.
 They’re encrypted using a PIN or

 equivalent – chosen by and known only to each customer – so that the company